Ploaj/ArcCross/README.md

 # ArcCross
 A library for parsing file information from Smash Ultimate's ARC file.

 # CrossArc
+[![Build status](https://ci.appveyor.com/api/projects/status/drd2v75fe4mqm4po?svg=true)](https://ci.appveyor.com/project/Ploaj/arccross)

 A file extractor for Smash Ultimate's ARC file.

-[![Build status](https://ci.appveyor.com/api/projects/status/drd2v75fe4mqm4po?svg=true)](https://ci.appveyor.com/project/Ploaj/arccross)
+This project is no longer actively maintained and has been replaced by [ArcExplorer](https://github.com/ScanMountGoat/ArcExplorer), which has an updated interface, improved performance and stability, and support for Windows and Linux.
+It's recommended to only use CrossArc for data.arc files prior to game version 5.0 since these older versions of the ARC will not open in ArcExplorer.

 ### Opening an ARC
 Click `File > Open ARC` and then select the appropriate `.arc` file.